 Once you have a labware definition, we recommend you calibrate it for use on the OT-2.
 Calibration does not modify the labware definition, it only adjusts its position in relation to the deck of the robot.
 While calibration can be used to compensate for small differences between the height of the labware and the labware definition, we generally recommend using an exact labware definition to match your specific labware.

 The following is the full list of data in a labware definition JSON file, which describes both its dimensions and properties such as manufacturer and labware category.

-- Width (mm)- When you look top down at your labware while on the robot’s deck there should be a long and short side.
-Length is the short side.
+Width (mm)- When you look top down at your labware while on the robot’s deck there should be a long and short side.
+Width is the short side.

 Sometimes you will need to stack labware on top of a second piece of labware to use it on the OT-2.
 Examples of this are when you use the Opentrons tube racks and Opentrons aluminum blocks with tubes or plates.

 In these instances, you will require only one labware definition to represent the stacked labware.
 For that reason if you want to calibrate the labware or obtain a height measurement, you must stack the labware first.